Vendors bracing for fee hikes

 [File Photo]

-The Nausori market vendors face potential fee hikes as the Nausori Town Council wrestles with financial challenges.
+Market vendors are facing potential fee hikes as the Nausori Town Council wrestles with financial challenges.

 Despite securing a $9.8 million loan for the market’s construction, the council is now struggling to effectively manage its operations.